-Latin American philosophy is generally understood to be philosophy produced in Latin America or philosophy produced by persons of Latin American ancestry who reside outside of Latin America.
+In its most expansive sense, Latin American philosophy is philosophy produced in Latin America or philosophy produced by persons of Latin American ancestry who reside outside of Latin America.
 It is typically taken to exclude philosophy produced in non-Iberian former colonies, with the occasional exception of former French colonies in the Caribbean.
 Other names have also been used to refer to the whole or part of Latin American philosophy, including Spanish American, Hispanic American, Iberoamerican, and Latino/a philosophy.
 The first two refer specifically to the philosophy of former Spanish colonies, the third to that of former Iberian colonies, and the fourth to the philosophy produced in the United States by descendants of Latin Americans.

 Latin American philosophy is usually taken to have originated around 1550, when Spanish conquerors founded the first schools in Latin America and began to teach and publish philosophical treatises.
-Recently, there has been an effort on the part of historians to include pre-Columbian thought in Latin American philosophy, although the pre-Columbian texts cited are primarily religious in tone and intention.
+Recently, there has been an effort on the part of historians to include pre-Columbian thought in Latin American philosophy, although the pre-Columbian texts cited are often fragmentary and religious in tone and intention.
 In terms of traditions, style, and influence, post-Columbian Latin American philosophy is part of the Western philosophical tradition.
-The thought of European philosophers has largely dominated philosophical discussions in Latin America.
+Indeed, philosophical discussions in Latin America have and continue to be dominated by European philosophical influences.
 Even those Latin American philosophers who have endeavored to develop original theories have frequently framed their own contributions in the terms of European thinkers.
 Partly in response to this phenomenon, there has arisen a large body of literature concerned with the identity, authenticity, and originality of Latin American philosophy.

-Despite its frequently derivative character, Latin American philosophy has produced important philosophers, original approaches to old philosophical problems, and formulations of some problems that had not been considered by European philosophers.
+Latin American philosophy has been both original and derivative.
+Much of its history involves work that is derivative of European philosophical figures and movements.
+At the same, time Latin American philosophy has produced important philosophers, original approaches to old philosophical problems, and formulations of new problems not already within the European philosophical tradition.
 Moreover, virtually all historical European philosophical traditions have been present in Latin America, as are most contemporary movements in the United States and Europe.
 Finally, there has been a significant interest in social concerns among Latin American philosophers, partly as a reaction to the social and economic circumstances of Latin America.
 This has led Latin American philosophical work to be comparatively more concerned with social issues than philosophy in, for example, the United States.

 The influence of Latin American philosophy outside of Latin America has thus far been relatively small.
-Although the situation has been improving, very few Latin American philosophers are currently read outside of Latin America, a situation made worse by the paucity of translations.
-Even internal to Latin America, philosophers read and respond to each other with less frequency than one might expect or wish.
-The philosophy of liberation has had some impact both in North America and in developing countries in Africa, and Latinos/as have participated actively in the discussion of a variety of topics, especially those having to do with race, ethnicity, and social identities in the United States.
-Indeed, in the past few years, some of these philosophers have occupied positions of leadership in the philosophical establishment and their work has been the subject of discussion by prominent non-Latino/a philosophers.
+Although the situation has been improving, very few Latin American philosophers are currently read outside of Latin America.
+This situation is made worse by the paucity of English-language translations of Latin American philosophical works.
+Moreover, internal to Latin America, philosophers read and respond to each other with less frequency than one might expect or wish.
+However, the philosophy of liberation has had some impact both in North America and in developing countries in Africa, and Latinos/as have participated actively in the discussion of a variety of topics, especially those having to do with race, ethnicity, and social identities in the United States.
+In the past few years, some of these philosophers have occupied positions of leadership in the philosophical establishment and their work has been the subject of discussion by prominent non-Latino/a philosophers.